 UPDATED: Please click here for updated guidance on how CARES Act funds may be utilized, including examples of eligible and ineligible expenses.

 This grant application is now closed.
-We will provide an update on funded applicants as soon as possible.

 - Based upon the charitable structure of CFSA, grants are limited to 501(c)(3) nonprofit organizations and groups fiscally sponsored by a 501(c)(3) nonprofit organization.
 We are not able to fund individuals or businesses directly, labor unions, or other 501(c)(4), 501(c)(5) and 501(c)(6) organizations.
 If you are an individual or business who is seeking support, please contact the Women’s Foundation for Southern Arizona or the YWCA.

 - Have local leadership in the form of a board of directors or advisory committee, local financial support, and local program management and accountability.
 In the case of nationally sponsored organizations, no portion of the grant can be used to support the national, state, or regional entity.